 This really bright colour can sometimes be an eye-killer, but it’s definitely something that you won’t ignore on your LinkedIn feed!
 So, 10 points for Mailchimp for managing to grab our attention with their unique brand colours.

 Next on my list is one of my favourite tools of all time: Canva.
-Canva is an awesome graphic-design website that allows you to create beautiful visuals with templates.
+Canva is an awesome graphic-design website (affiliate link) that allows you to create beautiful visuals with templates.
 You don’t need to have any design skills to be able to use it!

 In my opinion, this ad demonstrates very well the power of the tool.
 The banner adapts perfectly to the target audience of the company for this specific creative: companies looking for hires.
 It makes you imagine how your job hire ad would look like!

 This is another great example from Canva, this time targeting real estate agencies and professionals.
 And most importantly, putting emphasis on the fact that you don’t need to have any design skills.